-I liken this to the early days of email phishing and scams and how it affected so many people, only with Web3, it's much harder to know when you're being scammed (or when you're a part of a Ponzi scheme).
+I liken this to the early days of email phishing and scams, and how it affected so many people, only with Web3, it's much harder to know when you're being scammed (or when you're part of a Ponzi scheme).

 The technology interactions with Web3 are much more complex.
 The narratives with Web3 mirror that of the Dot Com era before the bubble, and there is more bandwagon hopping regarding platforms and cryptocurrency that rival religious zealots.
 Everyone is trying to find the next way to get rich and be a part of the future.